The INFUSION Team

 - pre and post natal care

 In her leisure time Amy loves to keep active.
-She enjoys running with her dog Koda, yoga, cooking Mediterranean cuisine and spending time with her husband, family and friends.
+She enjoys running with her dog Koda, yoga, cooking Mediterranean cuisine and spending time with her husband, daughter, family and friends.
+Amy has recently returned from maternity leave.

 - Bachelor of Physiotherapy